Justin Tomlinson

-Justin Paul Tomlinson (born 5 November 1976) is a British politician and former marketing executive who served as Minister of State for Disabled People, Work and Health from 2019 to 2021.
-A member of the Conservative Party, he has been the Member of Parliament (MP) for North Swindon since 2010.
+Justin Paul Tomlinson (born 5 November 1976) is a British politician and former marketing executive who served as Minister of State for Energy Security and Net Zero in 2024.
+A member of the Conservative Party, he was the Member of Parliament (MP) for North Swindon from 2010 to 2024.

 A former councillor on Swindon Borough Council, Tomlinson previously served as Parliamentary Private Secretary to Ed Vaizey.
 He served in Prime Minister David Cameron's government as Parliamentary Under-Secretary of State for Disabled People from 2015 to 2016.
 He was a junior minister during the second May ministry at the Department for Work and Pensions, as Parliamentary Under-Secretary for Family Support, Housing and Child Maintenance from 2018 to 2019.
+He later served as Minister of State for Disabled People, Work and Health from 2019 to 2021.

 Early life and career

-Tomlinson was born in Blackburn, Lancashire on 5 November 1976.
+Justin Tomlinson was born in Blackburn on 5 November 1976.
 His mother Vera represents St. Andrews ward on Swindon Borough Council.
-He studied at Harry Cheshire High School, a state comprehensive in Kidderminster, Worcestershire, and Oxford Brookes University, where he was Chairman of its Conservative Student Branch from 1995 to 1999.
-He was National Chairman of Conservative Future, the youth-wing of the Conservative Party, between 2002 and 2003.
+He studied at Harry Cheshire High School, a state comprehensive in Kidderminster, before going to Oxford Brookes University, where he was chairman of its Conservative Student Branch from 1995 to 1999.
+He was national chairman of Conservative Future, the youth-wing of the Conservative Party, between 2002 and 2003.

 Tomlinson worked as the manager of a nightclub called Eros in Swindon, and later owned a marketing business.

 Tomlinson was elected as the Conservative Party candidate for Abbey Meads ward of Swindon Borough Council in 2000, then re-elected for the same ward in 2002 and 2006.

 Parliamentary career

-Tomlinson unsuccessfully stood in North Swindon at the 2005 general election, losing to the defending Labour MP Michael Wills by 2,571 votes.
-However, he won the seat from Labour at the 2010 election, defeating the new Labour candidate Victor Agarwall by 7,060 votes.
-In total, Tomlinson received 22,408 votes (44.6% of the vote), with a swing of 10.1% from Labour to the Conservatives.
+Tomlinson stood as the Conservative candidate in North Swindon at the 2005 general election, coming second with 38% of the vote behind the incumbent Labour MP Michael Wills.

+At the 2010 general election, Tomlinson was elected to Parliament as MP for North Swindon with 44.6% of the vote and a majority of 7,060.

-Along with fellow Conservative MP Chris Kelly, Tomlinson placed a bet while at university that he would be Prime Minister before the year 2038.
+Along with fellow Conservative MP Chris Kelly, Tomlinson placed a bet while at university that he would be prime minister before the year 2038.
 He stands to win £500,000 should this happen.
-Kelly stood down at the 2015 election after having served a single term.

-He reported the Labour MP Sadiq Khan to the police in 2014 after Khan was photographed apparently driving whilst using a mobile phone.
+In November 2014, he reported the Labour MP Sadiq Khan to the police after Khan was photographed apparently driving whilst using a mobile phone.
 Tomlinson said "those who make the laws should certainly not be above them".
-Khan was not prosecuted and went on to become elected as Mayor of London in 2016.
-Also in 2016, Tomlinson was punished for contempt was when he was suspended for two days after leaking a draft committee report.
+Khan was not prosecuted.

+At the 2015 general election, Tomlinson was re-elected as MP for North Swindon with an increased vote share of 50.3% and an increased majority of 11,786.